Gold leaf window in Broughty Ferry

 Martin and I discussed using gold vinyl for the replacement graphic.
 Metallic and mirror gold options are available in vinyl and cost significantly less than gold leaf.
 Be that as it may, nothing matches the real thing.

 Measurements and photos were taken before I returned to my studio to calculate my quote.
-Martin chose to replace one window graphic, hand painted and gilded with 23.5ct gold.
+Martin chose to replace one window graphic, hand painted and reverse gilded with 23.5ct gold.

 To begin with, I had to trace the existing graphic.
 I visited the shop early on a Monday morning and traced the outline of the gold leaf.